samzl1/samzl1.github.io/_pages/papers.md

 <section class="page__content" itemprop="text">
 <hr>
 <h2 id="working-papers">Working Papers</h2>
-<ul><li><a href="http://samzl1.github.io/files/Liang_s_JMP_arxiv.pdf" style="text-decoration:none" target="_blank">Unconditional Randomization Tests for Interference</a>
+<ul><li><a href="https://arxiv.org/abs/2409.09243" style="text-decoration:none" target="_blank">Unconditional Randomization Tests for Interference</a>

 <br> <a href="#/" style="color:black" onclick="visib('jmp')"><em>Abstract</em></a> | <em>Job Market Paper </em></li></ul>

-<div id="jmp" style="display: none; background-color: #F1F1F1; color: #666; padding: 10px"> In social networks or spatial experiments, one unit's outcome often depends on another's treatment, a phenomenon called interference.
-Researchers are interested in not only the presence and magnitude of interference but also its pattern based on factors like distance, neighboring units, and connection strength.
-However, the non-random nature of these factors and complex correlations across units pose challenges for inference.
-This paper introduces the partial null randomization tests (PNRT) framework to address these issues.
-The proposed method is finite-sample valid and applicable with minimal network structure assumptions, utilizing randomization testing and pairwise comparisons.
-Unlike existing conditional randomization tests, PNRT avoids the need for conditioning events, making it more straightforward to implement.
-Simulations demonstrate the method's desirable power properties and its applicability to general interference scenarios.</div>
+<div id="jmp" style="display: none; background-color: #F1F1F1; color: #666; padding: 10px"> Researchers are often interested in the existence and extent of interference
+between units when conducting causal inference or designing policy.
+However, testing for interference presents significant econometric challenges, particularly due to complex clustering patterns and dependencies that can invalidate stan- dard methods.
+This paper introduces the pairwise imputation-based random- ization test (PIRT), a general and robust framework for assessing the existence and extent of interference in experimental settings.
+PIRT employs unconditional randomization testing and pairwise comparisons, enabling straightforward imple- mentation and ensuring finite-sample validity under minimal assumptions about network structure.
+The method’s practical value is demonstrated through an application to a large-scale policing experiment in Bogot´a, Colombia (Blattman et al., 2021), which evaluates the effects of hotspot policing on crime at the street- segment level.
+The analysis reveals that increased police patrolling in hotspots significantly displaces violent crime, but not property crime.
+Simulations cali- brated to this context further underscore the power and robustness of PIRT.</div>

 <ul><li><a href="https://arxiv.org/abs/2304.14386" style="text-decoration:none" target="_blank">Convexity Not Required: Estimation of Smooth Moment Condition Models</a> (with <a href="http://jjforneron.com/" style="color: inherit; text-decoration-style: dotted" target="_blank">Jean-Jacques Forneron</a>)